moritz-konarski/AUCA/lang_hum_ss/General Sociology SOC-104.1/Notes/01-Home Assignment 09-09-2019.md

 - some early sociologists include Marx, Weber and Durkheim
 - they employed _sociological imagination_: the ability to situate personal troubles within an informed framework of social issues (after C. Wright Mills)
-- he said people need to be able to use information and reason to understand the world and themselves.
-Sociological imagination enables understanding larger historical schemes in terms of their meaning for the inner and outer life of individuals
+- Sociological imagination enables understanding larger historical schemes in terms of their meaning for the inner and outer life of individuals
+- Wright Mills said people need to be able to use information and reason to understand the world and themselves
 - stepping outside of their personal worldview and seeing what influences behavior, attitudes and culture
 - sociological imagination is more than common sense, it's based on science, not feelings